hatemosphere/pulumi-backend/docs/performance.md

 ## Implemented optimizations

-### sync.Pool for gzip compression (engine + storage layers)
+### sync.Pool for gzip compression

-`gzip.Writer` and `bytes.Buffer` are pooled in both `internal/engine/manager.go` and `internal/storage/sqlite.go`.
+`gzip.Writer` and `bytes.Buffer` are pooled in `internal/gziputil/gziputil.go`, shared by both engine and storage layers.
 Each `compress/flate.NewWriter` call allocates ~800KB of internal tables — pooling amortizes this to near-zero for steady-state workloads.

 ### Pre-computed resource counts